 Electric Converter | I have a global converter but for some reason it didn’t work in South Africa and I ended up buying a South African specific converter.
 I definitely recommend you buy this before your trip as I paid $24 for the little plug!
 Also pick up a travel sized power strip so you can charge multiple devices in one go.

-I’ve tailored my gear recommendations below for South African safaris, the bulk of which take place in Kruger National Park.
+Below are my gear recommendations for a typical South African safari in Kruger National Park:

 Other things you might want to bring include a monopod and extension tubes.
 A monopod is a tripod with just one leg and if you keep it between your legs you won’t disrupt other passengers while still stabilizing your shots.
 I didn’t bother bringing one since I was near the weight limit but this monopod is an affordable, solid choice.

 If you are worried your lenses won’t pack enough zoom, bring along extension tubes.
 I bought this set of 3 by kenko which essentially sits between your camera body and the lens and helps to magnify the power of your zoom.

 If you have a crop body camera, this will further magnify.
 It can be slightly trickier to focus so just check the back of your camera to make sure your shots are coming out well.
 What I did was re-evaluate all my photos after each game drive so I could adjust my gear and camera equipment accordingly.
 In total, I spent 5 days on safari with 3 days of 2 drives so a total of 6 game drives.

 Where to Sit on a Safari Game Drive

 Most experienced game drive leaders are either photographers themselves or familiar with photographers on their drives and they’ll do their best to position the vehicle to get the best shots, which is extremely helpful.